 1. What is RTS,S/AS01?

-RTS,S/AS01 (RTS,S) – also known as Mosquirix™ – is an injectable vaccine that provides partial protection against malaria in young children.
-The vaccine acts against Plasmodium falciparum, the most deadly malaria parasite globally and the most prevalent in Africa.1 It is being evaluated in sub-Saharan Africa as a complementary malaria control tool that potentially could be added to (and not replace) the core package of WHO-recommended preventive, diagnostic and treatment measures.
+RTS,S/AS01 (RTS,S) – also known as Mosquirix™ – is the world’s first malaria vaccine that has been shown to provide partial protection against malaria in young children.
+The vaccine acts against Plasmodium falciparum, the most deadly malaria parasite globally and the most prevalent in Africa.1 The vaccine has been recommended by WHO for pilot introduction in selected areas of 3 African countries.
+It will be evaluated for use as a complementary malaria control tool that could be added to (and not replace) the core package of WHO-recommended preventive, diagnostic and treatment measures.

 2. What makes RTS,S different from malaria vaccine candidates currently under development?

-RTS,S is the first and, to date, the only vaccine to show a protective effect against malaria among young children in Phase 3 clinical trials.
+RTS,S is the first, and to date, the only vaccine to show a protective effect against malaria among young children in a Phase 3 trial.
 Beginning in 2018, it will be the first malaria vaccine provided to young children through routine immunization programmes.
 Three sub-Saharan African countries will introduce the vaccine in selected areas as part of a large-scale pilot implementation programme.

 3. What is the efficacy of the RTS,S vaccine?

 The Phase 3 trial, conducted over 5 years (from 2009 to 2014), enrolled approximately 15 000 young children and infants in 7 sub-Saharan African countries.2 The trial sites within these countries represented a range of malaria transmission settings.
-Among children aged 5–17 months who received 4 doses of RTS,S, the vaccine prevented approximately 4 in 10 cases of malaria.
-Vaccine efficacy against severe malaria3 in this age group was 31.5%, with significant reductions seen in overall hospital admissions as well as in admissions due to malaria or severe anaemia.
-A 28% reduction in blood transfusions, required to treat life-threatening malaria anemia, was also seen.
+Among children aged 5–17 months who received 4 doses of RTS,S, the vaccine prevented approximately 4 in 10 (39%) cases of malaria over 4 years of follow-up and about 3 in 10 (32%) cases of severe malaria,3 with significant reductions also seen in overall hospital admissions as well as in admissions due to malaria or severe anaemia.
+The vaccine also reduced the need for blood transfusions, which are required to treat life-threatening malaria anaemia, by more than a quarter (28%).

 4. What is WHO’s official position on RTS,S?

-In October 2015, after a thorough review of the Phase 3 trial results, two independent WHO advisory groups –the Strategic Advisory Group of Experts (SAGE) on Immunization and the Malaria Policy Advisory Group (MPAC) – jointly called for pilot implementation of the vaccine in 3 to 5 settings in sub-Saharan Africa.
-The vaccine was recommended for use in the pilot implementation programme, with the first dose given to children soon after the age of 5 months.
+In October 2015, after a thorough review of the Phase 3 trial results, 2 independent WHO advisory groups – the Strategic Advisory Group of Experts (SAGE) on Immunization and the Malaria Policy Advisory Group (MPAC) – jointly called for pilot implementation of the vaccine in 3 to 5 settings in sub-Saharan Africa.

 In a position paper published on 29 January 2016, WHO officially adopted the joint recommendation of SAGE and MPAC; in doing so, the Organization recognized the public health potential of the RTS,S vaccine while also acknowledging the need for further evaluation before considering wide-scale deployment.
 There is currently no WHO policy recommendation for the large-scale use of the RTS,S malaria vaccine beyond the pilot programme.